The coming of spring means more and more opportunities to cook outside.

 The sentence above might have some of you scratching your head and asking, “Isn’t roasted garlic aioli just a fancy mayonnaise?”

 This is one of the little culinary confusions that I am very passionate about explaining.
-Mayonnaise is created by whipping together egg yolks and oil, like canola oil, to a point that it emulsifies into a creamy sauce.
-Aioli is traditionally created by doing the same with garlic and olive oil.
-So not only is roasted garlic aioli redundant—like saying garlic garlic mayo—but aioli is often made without the added creaminess of egg yolks.
+Mayonnaise is created by whipping together egg yolks and oil, like avocado oil, to a point that it emulsifies into a creamy sauce.
+Aioli is traditionally created by doing the same with roasted garlic and olive oil.
+So not only is roasted garlic aioli redundant—like saying garlic roasted garlic mayo—but aioli is often made with store bought mayonnaise with the addition of roasted garlic.

 On to the sauces: